 - 15. Students are free to assemble, to demonstrate, to communicate, and to protest, recognizing that freedom requires order, discipline, and responsibility and further recognizing the right of all faculty and students to pursue their legitimate goals without interference. - 16.
 Students will be exempt from disciplinary action or dismissal from the University except for academic failure, failure to pay a University debt, or violation of a student or University policy.
 Policies shall be fully and clearly communicated in advance of the alleged violation.
-The University has no authority over a student when outside University property, except where the student is on the property of a University affiliated institution, where the student is engaged in a project, seminar, or class for academic credit, or as otherwise provided in University policies and procedures (See the Student Code of Conduct page 19) or on property that falls within the jurisdiction of University Police.
+The University reserves the right to investigate and resolve reports of alleged misconduct in the situations outlined on page 22 under the Student Code of Conduct.
 A student is subject to local, state, and federal statutes. - 17.
-A student is free to be present on campus and to attend classes pending action on criminal or civil charges, except for reasons relating to his or her physical or emotional safety and wellbeing or for reasons relating to the safety and wellbeing of students, faculty, staff, or University property.
+A student is free to be present on campus and to attend classes pending action on criminal or civil charges, except for reasons relating to their physical or emotional safety and wellbeing or for reasons relating to the safety and wellbeing of students, faculty, staff, or University property. - 18.
+It is recognized that every member of the community has the responsibility to conduct themselves in a manner that does not violate the rights and freedoms of others and has the responsibility to recognize the principles within this statement of policy.